en_USEnglish

 Managing expectations and conflicts

-Managing expectations and conflicts is an essential skill in stakeholder management.
-As a project manager, you need to be able to manage stakeholders' expectations by providing them with clear and accurate information, setting realistic objectives and keeping them informed of project progress.
-In addition, you must be able to resolve conflicts that may arise between stakeholders, fostering a collaborative working environment and seeking mutually beneficial solutions.
+Managing expectations and conflicts is an essential skill for stakeholder management.
+As a project manager, you must be able to manage stakeholder expectations by providing them with clear and accurate information, setting realistic goals, and keeping them informed of project progress.
+Additionally, you must be able to resolve conflicts that may arise between stakeholders, fostering a collaborative work environment, and seeking mutually beneficial solutions.

 Project monitoring and control